- 1. Trellises

 The simplest way is to put up privacy screens!
 You can choose from several ideas above, go to your local DIY store and ask for suggestions, or hire a garden designer to show you more options.
 Choose screens that also have sound-dampening qualities to enhance your privacy.

-You can only have a privacy fence with a maximum height of 2 metres.
+You can only have a privacy fence with a maximum height of 6 feet.
 Make sure not to exceed that height, or you might get penalties or fines.
-In some cases, such as if you live in a highly urbanised area, you may be able to put up a garden privacy fence that exceeds this height.
+In some cases, such as if you live in a highly urbanized area, you may be able to put up a garden privacy fence that exceeds this height.
 Consult your village council or local authority to be sure.